Live event states and billing

-In Azure Media Services, a Live Event begins billing as soon as its state transitions to Running.
-To stop the Live Event from billing, you have to stop the Live Event.
+In Azure Media Services, a live event begins billing as soon as its state transitions to Running or StandBy.
+You will be billed even if there is no video flowing through the service.
+To stop the live event from billing, you have to stop the live event.
+Live Transcription is billed the same way as the live event.